 By Rocky Barker WRITERS ON THE RANGE

-Rocky Barker is a contributor to Writers on the Range, writersontherange.org, a nonprofit dedicated to spurring lively conversation about the West.
-He is a longtime reporter for the Idaho Statesman.
+Rocky Barker is a contributor to Writers on the Range, writersontherange.org, an independent nonprofit dedicated to spurring lively conversation about the West.
+He is a longtime reporter about the Northwest.